Updated September 20, 2018

-I heard a wonderful analogy on the subject of gossip which goes something like this:
+I heard a wonderful analogy on the subject of criticism & gossip which goes something like this...

-If you were accused of standing on a busy street corner wearing a ridiculous bird costume and wildly flapping your wings, would you be upset?
+If someone accused you of standing on a busy street corner wearing a ridiculous bird costume and flapping your wings, would the accusation upset you?

-Probably not.
-Because it's too ridiculous.
-Unless you actually did such a thing as a college fraternity stunt or for a Halloween party, but then so what?
+Unless you actually did such a thing as a college fraternity stunt or en route to a Halloween party, but then so what?
 And if it was simply a case of mistaken identity, again, so what?

 Either way, you wouldn't get defensive over whether it was you out in public flapping your wings.
-And while malicious rumors can damage a person's reputation and peace of mind, most of the negative stuff people toss around is harmless.
+And while there are certainly rumors that can devastate one's reputation and peace of mind, most of the negative crap people toss around is relatively harmless.

 So why do we get so upset when we don't get the praise we want for our art?

-Because a small part of us agrees with people's judgments when we don't trust our own.
+Because part of us agrees with the judgments of others when we don't trust our own.

-I've read blog posts by established artists who devote 2,000 words to blasting their critics.
-Seriously?
-These artists are at the top of the pecking order, in blue-chip galleries, with waiting lists for their works that sell well into the six-figures.
-Completely taken over by the opinion of someone with little or no influence.
+These artists are at the top of the pecking order, represented by blue-chip galleries, have mile-long waiting lists for their works that sell well into the six-figures.
+Insanely consumed over the opinions of someone with little or no influence.

 What a perfect way to handle someone who is trying to put you down.
-Agree with them externally, disagree internally.
+Agree with them externally while you disagree internally.
 Let them wonder whether you're serious or not.
 No one can argue with inner conviction and they can't shake it either.

-The big challenge for most artists is self-criticism.
-How can you feel confident about your work when we don't?
+The bigger challenge for most of us is the self-criticism.
+How can you feel confident about your work when you don't?
 I can only suggest - and this is for the students - the following approach...